Best Soil for Indoor Plants UK

 When you’re standing in the gardening aisle and looking at all those potting compost options, it’s not always clear what you’re really getting.
 Here’s what I wish I knew before I built up my plant collection:

-• Why it matters: True garden soil is much heavier, holds too much water, and compacts easily indoors.
+• True garden soil is much heavier, holds too much water, and compacts easily indoors.
 That’s a recipe for suffocated roots and struggling plants.

-• Drainage is Essential: Indoor pots don’t have nature’s drainage.
+• Indoor pots don’t have nature’s drainage.
 Soil needs to be fluffy and quick-draining.
 Adding things like perlite, pumice, or coarse sand is a big help, especially for plants that dislike damp conditions.

 • Pro tip: I always mix in a good handful of perlite when potting succulents or cacti to keep roots aerated.

-• Match Soil Texture to Plant Type: Each indoor plant is a little different:
+• Each indoor plant is a little different:

 Succulents & cacti: Need a gritty, sandy mix that drains right away.